ibexa/documentation-developer/docs/releases/ez_platform_v3.1.md

     ### Elasticsearch

-    You can now use [Elasticsearch](https://www.elastic.co/) in you eZ Platform installation through the `PlatformElasticSearchEngineBundle`.
+    You can now use [Elasticsearch](https://www.elastic.co/) in your eZ Platform installation through the `PlatformElasticSearchEngineBundle`.

     See [Elasticsearch documentation](../guide/search/elastic.md) to learn how to set up, configure and user Elasticsearch with eZ Platform.